The Body Will Be Incorruptible

 One further note should be made here.
 I have on multiple occasions heard preachers claim that when Jesus was raised, he had not yet received his transformed, spiritual body.
 Since “flesh and blood” cannot inherit the kingdom of God, and since Jesus was clearly raised with a material, tangible body, they conclude that he must have undergone yet another transformation upon his ascension into heaven.

 First of all, there is nothing in Scripture that would indicate that Jesus underwent further transformation upon his ascension.
-Such a conclusion is drawn as an effort to reconcile a seeming contradiction between 1 Corinthians 15.50 with what we know about the nature of Jesus’ resurrection body.
+Such a conclusion is drawn as an effort to reconcile what appears to be a contradiction between 1 Corinthians 15.50 with what we know about the nature of Jesus’ resurrection body.
 If, however, we simply accept Paul’s own definition of “flesh and blood” instead of assuming a different definition, the apparent contradiction resolves itself easily.

 Secondly, it should be noted that Scripture is clear that Jesus is still in bodily form, even after his ascension.
 We get a glimpse of this in Acts 1.9-11